evintunador/micro-GPT-sandbox/README.md

 - [ ] add a loss mask to prevent from training on the padding tokens

 # potential future TODOs
-- [ ] setup to use TinyShakespeare as an option in either `config.py` or `training.ipynb` and use a dataloader instead of loading the entire dataset into ram
 - [ ] fix & enable batched inference
-- [ ] add an option to use a pre-built tokenizer like GPT2's
+- [ ] add an option to use a pre-built tokenizer like GPT2's?
-- [ ] add an option to train on attention chunks? or maybe these new RNN-transformers that google is marketing as infinte attention?
+- [ ] add an option to train on attention chunks? maybe these new RNN-transformers that google is marketing as infinte attention?
 - [x] add options for different learning rate schedules
 - [ ] add option to continually train pre-existing model & update its training data/hyperparameters accordingly
 - [ ] add in an MoE option. likely won't do this until i stumble upon multiple GPUs to run in parallel